simao-ferreira/dotfiles/i3/README.md

 ## Network Manager
 The network manager already is installed, to configure the VPN download the OpenVpn server configuration file and add a new VPN using the Network Manager configuration.

-By default Nord recommends UPD connection, less stable but more adequate to over the web communications.
+By default Nord recommends UDP connection, less stable but more adequate to over the web communications.
-Firefox however does not block webRTC js requests, that makes it insecure to use video streams and other uses as well.
+Firefox however does not block webRTC java script requests, that makes it insecure to use video streams and other uses as well.
-It is possible to change this over firefox configuration, however some use can be affected.
+It is possible to change this over Firefox configuration, however some use can be affected.

 Chromium does block this by default, and also has a specific add-on for this.

 ## Programming
 Intellij is available through pamac.
 It is also possible to install more recent implementations of java, openjdk11 is the more common.
 Is also available through the same way.

-## TODO
-Gedit spell checker not working.